ColinShaw/php-micro-framework/README.md

 is just the worst.
 But the fact is, there is a lot of dreary legacy code that has been written in PHP, a lot of infrastructure that is centered around PHP, and it is not often realistic to move off it so much as incrementally improve it.
 Making a thoughtful, simple collection of tools that meet the needs of requirements can help make the best of the situation.
+It is unbelievable the amount of times people do not adhere to this simple idea!